 A collective provision is made against a group of loans and advances where there is objective evidence that credit losses have been incurred but not identified at the reporting date.
-Management use external data sources to review the ongoing creditworthiness of this cohort of customers by determining the likelihood of default over a rolling twelve month period together with the amount of loss anticipated if they do default.
+Management use external data sources to review the ongoing creditworthiness of this cohort of customers by determining the likelihood of default together with the amount of loss anticipated if they do default.
 The Society has also considered the impact of the cost of living crisis.